 Occupational Therapy Fellowship Program in Physical Rehabilitation

-The Kessler Institute Occupational Therapy (OT) Fellowship Program in Physical Rehabilitation is a provisional program.
-It has been approved for candidacy by the American Occupational Therapy Association (AOTA).
+The Kessler Institute Occupational Therapy (OT) Fellowship Program in Physical Rehabilitation is approved by the American Occupational Therapy Association (AOTA).
 Developed for licensed occupational therapists, this fellowship program fosters clinical expertise in physical rehabilitation, advances professional development and expands the field of occupational therapy.

 Fostering clinical expertise and quality patient care

 The OT Fellowship Program, launched at Kessler in 2022, is offered to occupational therapists interested in expanding their clinical reasoning and knowledge for specialization in physical rehabilitation.
 Our expert faculty and team of dedicated rehabilitation professionals provide opportunities for fellows to develop advanced, evidence-based clinical reasoning and handling skills.

 The staff volume, state-of-the-art equipment and unique patient diagnoses treated across the three Kessler campuses offer an optimal setting for a comprehensive fellowship.
 Candidates have the opportunity to rotate through various departments at three Kessler inpatient rehabilitation hospitals as well as gain experience in acute care, research and multiple outpatient settings.
 This design introduces the fellows to a broad faculty, many of whom have advanced certifications, including AOTA’s Board Certification in Physical Rehabilitation.

 - Facilitate the fellow’s pursuit to become an advanced practitioner in occupational therapy physical rehabilitation.